YWang0727/UoB-COMSM0110-group-7/README.md

 o Use case diagrams, user stories.
 Early stages design.
 Ideation process.
 How did you decide as a team what to develop?

+Use case diagrams and user stories are kept in folder 'ReportMaterials' in gitub mainpage for your reference.

+We follow the game developement process : o pre-production: o

 ## 4. Design (15% ~750 words)

 o System architecture.
 Class diagrams, behavioural diagrams.